Subjunctive mood: Imperfect subjunctive

-The Italian imperfect subjunctive is very similar in appearance to (but used much more in speech than) the French imperfect subjunctive, and forms are largely regular, apart from the verbs essere, dare and stare (which go to fossi, dessi and stessi etc.).
-However, unlike in French, where it is often replaced with the present subjunctive, the imperfect subjunctive is far more common.
+The Italian imperfect subjunctive is very similar in appearance to the French imperfect subjunctive, but is used much more in speech.
+Its forms are largely regular, apart from the verbs essere, dare and stare (which go to fossi, dessi and stessi etc.).
 Verbs with a contracted infinitive, such as dire (short for dicere) revert to the longer form in the imperfect subjunctive (to give dicessi etc., for example).

 The imperfect subjunctive is used in subordinate clauses taking the subjunctive where the sense of the verb requires the imperfect.